proflylab/kef-control/README.md

 Work in progress
 ## Features
 - Mute and unmute (WIP)
+- Save and load config from .json (WIP)
 - Get and set volume
 - Get and set source input
 - Turn speaker on and off